 IFRS 16 sets out the principles for the recognition, measurement, presentation and disclosure of leases and requires lessees to account for most leases under a single on-balance sheet model.
-The Company adopted

-IFRS 16 using the modified retrospective method of adoption with the date of initial application of October 1, 2019.
-Under this method, the standard is retrospectively applied with the cumulative effect of initially applying the standard recognized at the date of initial application in opening interim condensed consolidated statement of financial position on October 1, 2019.
+The Company adopted IFRS 16 using the modified retrospective method of adoption with the date of initial application of October 1, 2019.
+Under this method, the standard is retrospectively applied with the cumulative effect of initially applying the standard recognized at the date of initial application in the opening consolidated statements of financial position on October 1, 2019.